devkyt/my-friend-jenkins/README.md

 ## Authenticate with GitHub App
-So let's do this step by step starting from scratch
+So let's do this step by step starting from scratch.

 ### Create Github App
 First, you need to create the GitHub App.
 Open GitHub and navigate to Settings.
 From there go to Developer Settings -> GitHub App -> New GitHub App.